 20 | EVERYTHING IS ABOUT THE FOLK

-Yes, Slovakia does not offer only a plethora of marvelous places of historical and cultural nature but folklore tradition defines the cultural heritage of this country.
+Yes, Slovakia does not offer only a plethora of marvelous places of historical and cultural nature but also folklore tradition defines the cultural heritage of this country.
 Once you visit the folklore festival in the village “Východná”, you will understand how rich, colorful and various it really is.

 21 | TOURISTS DURING THE DAY, WOLVES DURING THE NIGHT